With a few rare exceptions, Canadians don’t pay taxes on online casino winnings. But we do have to put up with the Neighbours…

 How and where to report your winnings if you are so required.

-In Canada, gambling taxes – like all taxes – fall under the jurisdiction of the Canada Revenue Agency (CRA).
+In Canada, gambling taxes – like all taxes – fall under the Canada Revenue Agency’s (CRA) jurisdiction.

 For Canadian residents inquiring about US winnings and the possibilities of refunds, more information is available from the Internal Revenue Service (IRS).